oppia/oppia-web-developer-docs/Validation-of-handler-args.md

     new_member_role, viewable_if_private.
     - URL query parameters: username
 4. **Add print statements**
-Add these print statements in the validate_args_schema() of the base.py.
+Add these print statements in the vaidate_and_normalize_args() of the base.py.
 Make sure to add these print statements after their declaration in the code.
 ```python
         print('\n'*3)
         print('------------'*3)